-Dubai: Gold in the City of the Future
+Dubai: gold in the City of the Future

-Dubai: Gold in the City of the Future
+Dubai: gold in the City of the Future

 A roof, a bar and a herd of horses made of gold!
 This is possible only in the UAE!

 Dubai (UAE) is called the Paris of the Persian Gulf and the Golden City.
-It's territory comprises the world's largest jewelry marketplace – from exclusive boutiques that produce rare jewelry, to markets filled with high-grade gold products.
+It’s territory comprises the world’s largest jewelry marketplace — from exclusive boutiques that produce rarest jewelry, to markets filled with high-grade gold products.

-Clearly enough, in a city where a significant part of the economy is based on gold trading, many attractions are associated with this noble metal.
+Clearly enough, in the city where a significant part of the economy is based on gold trading, many attractions are associated with this noble metal.
 We would like to tell about the three most impressive ones.

 Golden roof of Gevora Hotel

-The tallest hotel in the world - Gevora Hotel is listed in the Guinness Book of World Records.
-The roof of the building, which is 356 meters high, is constructed with an unusual dome.
+The tallest hotel in the world — Gevora Hotel is listed in the Guinness Book of World Records.
+The roof of the building, which is 356 meters high, is crowned with an unusual dome.
 It consists of gilded beams and glass.
 Anyone can visit the sky-high gallery.
 There is a cafe Le Veyron inside.
-Admission is not free - adults and children over 12 years will have to pay 100 dirhams ($30 dollars), children from 6 to 12 years - 50 dirhams ($15 dollars.)
+Admission is not free — adults and children over 12 years will have to pay 100 dirhams ($30 dollars), children from 6 to 12 years — 50 dirhams ($15 dollars.)
 Being there, you will discover a splendid panorama of the city from high above, including the desert and the sea.
-The golden dome is spectacularly highlighted at night.
+The golden dome is spectacularly illuminated at night.

 A high-speed elevator will take you to the observation deck at a speed of 26 km per hour.
 The ride takes only 38 seconds.